axtk/groundstate/README.md

 ## Usage

 Let's take two components containing counters stored in their local states via React's `useState()`, isolated from each other.
-Let's see what should be edited to share the counter between `PlusButton` and `Display`.
+Let's see what should be edited to share the counter between these components.

 ```diff
 import {createContext, useContext} from 'react';